AI as Equalizer or Amplifier? Task Complexity as the Moderating Factor for Human Expertise in Hybrid Intelligence Systems: Framework: AI as Cognitive Amplifier

-This dynamic creates a \textbf{multiplicative effect} on the expert-novice gap.
-Both groups engage in iterative refinement, but experts use each cycle to progressively improve quality while novices use each cycle to progressively entrench flaws.
-The same AI feature---deference to user feedback---amplifies expertise for those who possess it and amplifies misconceptions for those who lack it.
+A critical AI behavior reinforces this dynamic: \emph{sycophancy bias}---LLMs' tendency to excessively agree with user input \cite{malmqvist2024sycophancy}, with near-100\% compliance reported even for logically flawed requests \cite{chen2025sycophancy}.
+The result is a \textbf{multiplicative effect} on the expert-novice gap (Figure~\ref{fig:sycophancy}): experts use each refinement cycle to progressively improve quality; novices inadvertently steer AI toward increasingly confident mediocrity.
+The same feature---deference to user feedback---amplifies expertise for those who possess it and misconceptions for those who lack it.